dusanljubenovic/react---Ski-Centers/README.md

 You can see that live https://react-skicenter.web.app

 <h2>How to run localy:</h2>
-Download or clone master branch.
+Download or clone main branch.
 In the project directory run:

 <code>npm install</code><br>
 <code>npm start</code>